Easy DIY Garden Apron: Upcycled Tea Towel & Scraps

 Do you love to garden or craft?
-If so, you need a sturdy and stylish apron to protect your clothes from dirt and stains.
+If so, you need a sturdy and stylish garden apron to protect your clothes from dirt and stains.
 But you don’t have to spend much money on an apron.
-In fact, you can make your own Garden/Craft Apron for just a few dollars using a tea towel and some scrap fabric.
+In fact, you can make your own Garden or Craft Apron for just a few dollars using a tea towel and some scrap fabric.

-Y’all, I have been wanting an apron to keep all my gardening tools and craft tools close at hand.
-However, I also wanted it to be cute.
-So I decided to make one and here’s what happened.
+Y’all, I have been wanting an apron to keep all my gardening and craft tools close at hand.
+However, I also wanted it to be cute, so I decided to make one, and here’s what happened.

-I’m a spur of the moment kind of girl so I’m digging through my scrap fabrics to find something to make my apron with.
-Then I saw this tea towel that was left over from another project and I decided it would be perfect.
-In addition, I have plenty of scarp ticking fabric.
+I’m a spur-of-the-moment kind of girl, so I’m digging through my scrap fabrics to find something to make my apron with.
+Then I saw this tea towel that was left over from another project, and I decided it would be perfect.
+In addition, I have plenty of scrap ticking fabric.

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)